Differential Cohomology: Categories, Characteristic Classes, and Connections: On-diagonal differential characteristic classes

 Choose a compact Lie group $G$ and an element $\lambda\in\H^4(\BG;\ZZ)$, which we call the \emph{level}.
 Given a closed $3$-manifold $Y$, a principal $G$-bundle $P\to Y$, and a connection $\conn$ on $P$, the \emph{Chern--Simons invariant} $\CS_\lambda(P,\conn)\in\RR/\ZZ$ \cite{cs} is defined to be value of the secondary invariant associated to $\lambda$ on $(P, \conn)$.
 The standard construction of $\CS_\lambda(P, \conn)$, which is the construction Chern--Simons gave, is more geometric.
 We will discuss this in \cref{config_spaces}.
-The approach here, using differential cohomology, is due to Cheeger--Simons \cite{MR827262}. \end{example} Chern \cite{Che44} defines a differential form in a sphere bundle related to the secondary invariant built from the Euler class.
+The approach here, using differential cohomology, is due to Cheeger--Simons \cite{MR827262}. \end{example}

+Chern \cite{Che44} defines a differential form in a sphere bundle related to the secondary invariant built from the Euler class.

-\begin{remark}[(Secondary invariants and differential generalized cohomology)] We can try to run the same story with a generalized cohomology theory $E$.
-To do so, we need a differential refinement $\Ehat$ of $E$, an integration map for $\Ehat$-cohomology (possibly on manifolds with some additional structure) and an on-diagonal differential characteristic class $\chat\in \Ehat^*(\BnablaG)$.
+\begin{remark}[(secondary invariants and differential generalized cohomology)] We can try to run the same story with a generalized cohomology theory $E$.
+To do so, we need a differential refinement $\Ehat$ of $E$, an integration map for $\Ehat$-cohomology (possibly on manifolds with some additional structure) and an on-diagonal differential characteristic class $\chat\in \Ehat^*(\BunGnabla )$.
 Together these data are a lot to ask for, but everything goes through in $\KU$-theory, for example.

 Definitions of differential refinements of $\KU$ and $\KO$ were first sketched by Freed \cite[Examples 1.12 and 1.13]{Fre00} and Freed--Hopkins \cite{FH00}.
 Hopkins--Singer \cite[\S 4.4]{HopkinsSinger} first constructed differential $\KU$-theory, and Grady--Sati \cite{GS21} first systematically study differential $\KO$-theory.
 There are differential lifts of the Atiyah--Bott--Shapiro integration maps in $\KU$- and $\KO$-theory on closed spin\textsuperscript{$c$}, resp.\ spin manifolds.